davidlesches/clean-oauth-core/README.md

 ### An object-oriented approach to integrating multiple OAuth providers with Rails.
 #### Full blog post coming shortly on nycdevshop.com/blog

-The OAuth gems go a long way towards making OAuth implantation with Rails apps a pain-free process, but the standard method of implementation (see [here](http://railscasts.com/episodes/360-facebook-authentication) and [here](http://railscasts.com/episodes/359-twitter-integration)) rapidly breaks down on a full scale production app:
+The OAuth gems go a long way towards making OAuth implementation with Rails apps a pain-free process, but the standard method of implementation (see [here](http://railscasts.com/episodes/360-facebook-authentication) and [here](http://railscasts.com/episodes/359-twitter-integration)) rapidly breaks down on a full scale production app:

 1. It uses one model, User, to combine both OAuth logic and validations with "Standard User" (i.e, created through a standard sign up form) logic and validations.
 It doesn't take long for clashes to begin.
 For example, your Standard User must enter an email and password, but Twitter OAuth provides neither.
 The only way out is with conditionals and callback hell.